jsheridanwells/JeremyWells.Io/_posts/2020-06-22-walking-weather-skeleton-01.md

 {% gist b4306d62dc2e33d0255d110b67b7286f 03.cs %}

 Now the API key is available in the application when we use the OpenWeatherMap API.
-We'll be able to prove that later when we build a service to call the API.
+We'll be able to confirm that later when we build a service to call the API.

 ## Classes for mapping the OpenWeatherMap API response